 We prescribe different medication for pain relief.
 Certain medication such as anticonvulsants and antidepressants are known to benefit patients suffering from herniated disc disease.
 In some patients we also prescribe opioids such as codeine, oxycodone, hydrocodone, and morphine.
 The use of opioids is heavily regulated by Drug Enforcement Agency (DEA).
 In our practice all patients who are being treated with opioids are required to sign an Opioid Agreement and periodically undergo urine and blood testing.

 Minimally Invasive Treatment

-    Surgery is usually reserved for very few patients with pain from structural problems that have not responded to medical or interventional therapy.
+Open surgery is usually reserved for very few patients with pain from structural anatomical problems that have not responded to medical or interventional therapy.

 When do I need to see a doctor?

 You should seek immediate medical attention if you experience worsening symptoms, such as:

 - Inability to perform activities of daily living

 - Increasing weakness or numbness of arms or legs

 - Back or neck pain traveling down your arm or leg